Courses & Training

 Every semester, 10 outstanding undergraduate students are chosen to participate in multiple research and hands-on training internship opportunities offered at FIU and partner organizations.

-The Center for Coastal Oceans Research offers funding opportunities like our $500 travel award available to CCOR faculty, post-docs, staff, graduate and undergraduate students.
+We offer a $500 travel award to Coastlines and Oceans faculty, postdocs, staff, and graduate and undergraduate students.
 The travel award is given every six months.